 by members of the Liberal faction at the University of Queensland Union in 2012 as they changed electoral rules to ensure no one could run against them.
 We're told that the Liberals at Melbourne are also running two feeder tickets under the names "Smokers' Rights" and "Liberal".

-As we move into September, student unions across the country will be electing new representatives to run protests like this.
-If you’ve got any goss, drop us a line.
+As we move into September, student unions across the country will be electing new representatives to run protests like this

 Let them eat cake.
 Speaking of student unions, the National Union of Students and GetUp! are using the occasion of Education Minister Christopher Pyne’s birthday to draw attention to their campaign against his plan to de-regulate university fees.
 Pyne has taken the “Unhappy Birthday” campaign in good spirits: